Stocks Under 500 Rupees in India

 Coal India Ltd was incorporated in 1975.
 The company operates in the coal mining sector and is engaged in coal production activities.
 Coal is supplied to the power industry.
 The company also supplies coal to steel producers, and the cement industry is another key customer.
 Coal India supports a large share of India’s energy needs.

-7. Power Grid Corporation of India Ltd
+7. Indian Oil Corporation Ltd

 8. Wipro Ltd